19hours/sg-statutes/Acts/Central Provident Fund Act.md

 Exceeding $50 but not exceeding $500

-An amount equal to 0.0564 of the difference between the total amount of the employee’s wages for the month and $50.
+An amount equal to 0.0597 of the difference between the total amount of the employee’s wages for the month and $50.

 NIL

-An amount equal to 0.0398 of the difference between the total amount of the employee’s wages for the month and $50.
+An amount equal to 0.0431 of the difference between the total amount of the employee’s wages for the month and $50.

 NIL

-An amount equal to 0.0398 of the difference between the total amount of the employee’s wages for the month and $50.
+An amount equal to 0.0431 of the difference between the total amount of the employee’s wages for the month and $50.

 NIL

 Exceeding $500 but not exceeding $750

 An amount equal to the sum of —

+(a)

+0.0597 of the difference between the total amount of the employee’s wages for the month and $50; and

 An amount equal to 0.3 of the difference between the total amount of the employee’s wages for the month and $500.

 An amount equal to the sum of —

+(a)

+0.0431 of the difference between the total amount of the employee’s wages for the month and $50; and

 An amount equal to 0.18 of the difference between the total amount of the employee’s wages for the month and $500.

 An amount equal to the sum of —

+(a)

+0.0431 of the difference between the total amount of the employee’s wages for the month and $50; and

 An amount equal to 0.12 of the difference between the total amount of the employee’s wages for the month and $500.

-(a) 0.0564 of the difference between the total amount of the employee’s wages for the month and $50; and

-(a) 0.0398 of the difference between the total amount of the employee’s wages for the month and $50; and

-(a) 0.0398 of the difference between the total amount of the employee’s wages for the month and $50; and
+(b)

-(b) 0.3 of the difference between the total amount of the employee’s wages for the month and $500.
+0.3 of the difference between the total amount of the employee’s wages for the month and $500.

+(b)

-(b) 0.18 of the difference between the total amount of the employee’s wages for the month and $500.
+0.18 of the difference between the total amount of the employee’s wages for the month and $500.

+(b)

-(b) 0.12 of the difference between the total amount of the employee’s wages for the month and $500.
+0.12 of the difference between the total amount of the employee’s wages for the month and $500.

 Exceeding $750 but not exceeding $1,200

 An amount equal to the sum of —

+(a)

+$41.85 and 0.099 of the difference between the total amount of the employee’s wages for the month and $750; and

 An amount equal to the sum of $75 and 0.15 of the difference between the total amount of the employee’s wages for the month and $750.

 An amount equal to the sum of —

+(a)

+$30.225 and 0.0541 of the difference between the total amount of the employee’s wages for the month and $750; and

 An amount equal to the sum of $45 and 0.09 of the difference between the total amount of the employee’s wages for the month and $750.

 An amount equal to the sum of —

+(a)

+$30.225 and 0.0541 of the difference between the total amount of the employee’s wages for the month and $750; and

 An amount equal to the sum of $30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.

-(a) $39.525 and 0.0935 of the difference between the total amount of the employee’s wages for the month and $750; and

-(a) $27.90 and 0.05 of the difference between the total amount of the employee’s wages for the month and $750; and

-(a) $27.90 and 0.05 of the difference between the total amount of the employee’s wages for the month and $750; and
+(b)

-(b) $75 and 0.15 of the difference between the total amount of the employee’s wages for the month and $750.
+$75 and 0.15 of the difference between the total amount of the employee’s wages for the month and $750.

+(b)

-(b) $45 and 0.09 of the difference between the total amount of the employee’s wages for the month and $750.
+$45 and 0.09 of the difference between the total amount of the employee’s wages for the month and $750.

+(b)

-(b) $30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.
+$30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.

 Exceeding $1,200 but not exceeding $1,500

 An amount equal to the sum of —

+(a)

+$86.40 and 0.162 of the difference between the total amount of the employee’s wages for the month and $1,200; and

 An amount equal to the sum of $75 and 0.15 of the difference between the total amount of the employee’s wages for the month and $750.

 An amount equal to the sum of —

+(a)

+$54.60 and 0.143 of the difference between the total amount of the employee’s wages for the month and $1,200; and

 An amount equal to the sum of $45 and 0.09 of the difference between the total amount of the employee’s wages for the month and $750.

 An amount equal to the sum of —

+(a)

+$54.60 and 0.143 of the difference between the total amount of the employee’s wages for the month and $1,200; and

 An amount equal to the sum of $30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.

-(a) $81.60 and 0.153 of the difference between the total amount of the employee’s wages for the month and $1,200; and

-(a) $50.40 and 0.132 of the difference between the total amount of the employee’s wages for the month and $1,200; and

-(a) $50.40 and 0.132 of the difference between the total amount of the employee’s wages for the month and $1,200; and
+(b)

-(b) $75 and 0.15 of the difference between the total amount of the employee’s wages for the month and $750.
+$75 and 0.15 of the difference between the total amount of the employee’s wages for the month and $750.

+(b)

-(b) $45 and 0.09 of the difference between the total amount of the employee’s wages for the month and $750.
+$45 and 0.09 of the difference between the total amount of the employee’s wages for the month and $750.

+(b)

-(b) $30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.
+$30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.

 Exceeding $1,500

 An amount equal to the sum of —

+(a)

+21.5% of the employee’s ordinary wages for the month subject to a maximum of $1,075; and

 An amount equal to the sum of —

+(a)

+12.5% of the employee’s ordinary wages for the month subject to a maximum of $625; and

 An amount equal to the sum of —

+(a)

+14% of the employee’s ordinary wages for the month subject to a maximum of $700; and

 An amount equal to the sum of —

+(a)

+7.5% of the employee’s ordinary wages for the month subject to a maximum of $375; and

 An amount equal to the sum of —

+(a)

+11.5% of the employee’s ordinary wages for the month subject to a maximum of $575; and

 An amount equal to the sum of —

-(a) 21% of the employee’s ordinary wages for the month subject to a maximum of $945; and

-(a) 12.5% of the employee’s ordinary wages for the month subject to a maximum of $562.50; and

-(a) 13.5% of the employee’s ordinary wages for the month subject to a maximum of $607.50; and

-(a) 7.5% of the employee’s ordinary wages for the month subject to a maximum of $337.50; and

-(a) 11% of the employee’s ordinary wages for the month subject to a maximum of $495; and
+(a)

-(a) 5% of the employee’s ordinary wages for the month subject to a maximum of $225; and
+5% of the employee’s ordinary wages for the month subject to a maximum of $250; and

+(b)

-(b) 21% of the amount of the additional wages payable to the employee in the month.
+21.5% of the additional wages payable to the employee in the month.

+(b)

-(b) 12.5% of the amount of the additional wages payable to the employee in the month.
+12.5% of the additional wages payable to the employee in the month.

+(b)

-(b) 13.5% of the amount of the additional wages payable to the employee in the month.
+14% of the additional wages payable to the employee in the month.

+(b)

-(b) 7.5% of the amount of the additional wages payable to the employee in the month.
+7.5% of the additional wages payable to the employee in the month.

+(b)

-(b) 11% of the amount of the additional wages payable to the employee in the month.
+11.5% of the additional wages payable to the employee in the month.

+(b)

-(b) 5% of the amount of the additional wages payable to the employee in the month.
+5% of the additional wages payable to the employee in the month.

+[S 508/2011 wef 01/09/2011]

 1A.
-Subject to paragraphs 1E to 7, with effect from 1st March 2011, the contributions payable by the employer (at graduated rates) and the amount recoverable from the employee’s wages (at graduated rates) during the period beginning on the date the employee becomes a permanent resident and ending on the last day of the first anniversary month, are as follows:
+Subject to paragraphs 1E to 7, with effect from 1st September 2011, the contributions payable by the employer (at graduated rates) and the amount recoverable from the employee’s wages (at graduated rates) during the period beginning on the date the employee becomes a permanent resident and ending on the last day of the first anniversary month are as follows:

 (a) where the employee is not more than 55 years of age:

 35 Years of Age and below

-Above 35 but not more than 50 Years of Age
+Above 35 but not more than
+50 Years of Age

-Above 50 but not more than 55 Years of Age
+Above 50 but not more than
+55 Years of Age

-Total amount of the employee’s wages for the calendar month.
+Total amount of the employee’s wages for the calendar month

-Contributions payable by the employer for the calendar month.
+Contributions payable by the employer for the calendar month

-Amount recoverable from the employee’s wages for the calendar month.
+Amount recoverable from the employee’s wages for the calendar month

-Contributions payable by the employer for the calendar month.
+Contributions payable by the employer for the calendar month

-Amount recoverable from the employee’s wages for the calendar month.
+Amount recoverable from the employee’s wages for the calendar month

-Contributions payable by the employer for the calendar month.
+Contributions payable by the employer for the calendar month

-Amount recoverable from the employee’s wages for the calendar month.
+Amount recoverable from the employee’s wages for the calendar month

 (1)